 Shane Jones, the infamous NZ First MP, referred to the protesters as “Ngati Redneck-ery” (Redneck Tribe), and Simon Bridges “promoted” Maureen Pugh (whom he referred to as “effing useless” in leaked tapes) to the position of MP for West Coast issues.
 Dieuwe suggested that farmers should not forget that both parties have abandoned them and should not fall for the empty promises that will inevitably be broken.

 China was back in the news, with Liberal MPs Andrew Hastie and James Paterson being banned from entering China for a study tour.
 The Chinese government has ordered they recant their sin of criticising Beijing, but both have refused and Australia has broken off a human rights collaboration project.

 It has been revealed that New Zealand taxpayers have given a $250k subsidy for Chinese propaganda films to be made in the country.
 A line from one film reads as follows: “anyone who offends China, no matter how remote, must be exterminated.”
 They sound just like the Daleks.

 The Nauru asylum seekers made headlines again as Guardian writer Behrouz Boochani made his way to New Zealand, hoping to get a UN refugee resettlement in the USA.

 The injustice system was highlighted by the case of Rouxle Le Roux who posted Instagram photos of her at the beach in a bikini with an ankle bracelet.
-The 18 year old is nearly finished serving her sentence of a few months home detention after killing a 15-year-old in a hit-and-run when she ran a red light after a night of drinking and drugs.
+The 18-year-old is nearly finished serving her sentence of a few months’ home detention after killing a 15-year-old in a hit-and-run when she ran a red light after a night of drinking and drug-taking.

 Cases like this highlight the inversion of the justice system and how cold-blooded murderers can get away with just about anything in New Zealand, Australia, and much of the post-Christian West.